-As mentioned earlier, upon transitioning from the executive to the judicial branch on July 4, 2015, LOPD adopted the District Attorney salary structure in order be competitive with the District Attorney's office in each district through equivalent compensation.
+As mentioned earlier, upon transitioning from the executive to the judicial branch in July 2015, LOPD adopted the District Attorney salary structure in order be competitive with the District Attorney's office in each district through equivalent compensation.
 During the transition of LOPD from the executive branch, only those classifications that existed at the time of transition were built into the LOPD classification plan.
 This strategy prevented LOPD from modifying a classification or adding a classification to the agency plan.
 The adopted DA salary structure did not precisely match the executive classification plan, creating numerous difficulties in identifying appropriate compensation.
 Kenning Consultants were asked to perform a complete classification and compensation study.

 All LOPD employees were asked to provide descriptions of their job duties.
 (Statewide participation helped to ensure a complete study, rather than just a "sampling" from each job classification.)
 Position Description Questionnaires (PDQ) were specifically designed by Kenning Consultants for LOPD employee responses.
 Three different PDQ's were developed: Administrative/Support Staff; Supervisors/Managers; and Attorneys.
-PDQs were provided to all employees during March, April and May 2017.
 404 PDQs were returned and every single PDQ was reviewed by a committee composed of LOPD employees.
 The committee identified the appropriate classification based on the job duties.
 The classification was ultimately matched up with a compensation level.